On Euler number of symplectic hyperbolic manifold: Euler number of the hyperbolic symplectic manifolds

 which is a contradiction to the assumption $\int_{X}|\a(x)|^{2}dx<\infty$.
 Hence, there exists a subsequence $\{j_{i}\}_{i\geq1}$ for which (\ref{E5}) holds.
 Using (\ref{E4}) and (\ref{E5}), one obtains

 It now follows from (\ref{E2}), (\ref{E3}) and (\ref{E6}) that $\w\wedge\a=0$.
-Since $L$ is injective $k<n$, $\a=0$ as desired. \end{proof} \begin{theorem} Let $(X,J)$ be a complete $2n$-dimension almost K\"{a}hler manifold with $d$(bounded) symplectic form $\w$, i.e., there exists a bounded $1$-form $\theta$ such that $\w=d\theta$.
+Since $L$ is injective $k<n$, $\a=0$ as desired. \end{proof} Following Theorem \ref{T4}, we then have \begin{theorem} Let $(X,J,\w)$ be a complete $2n$-dimensional almost K\"{a}hler manifold with $d$(bounded) symplectic form $\w$, i.e., there exists a bounded $1$-form $\theta$ such that $\w=d\theta$.
 There is a uniform positive constant $C$ only depends on $n$ with following significance.
 If the Nijenhuis tensor $N_{J}$ satisfies

 then when $n=odd/even$,